 Climate change and the increasing need to feed a growing global population are the 2 greatest challenges facing agriculture.
 These challenges also provide good opportunities for New Zealand's agriculture-based economy.

 The Global Research Alliance on Agricultural Greenhouse Gases (GRA) brings countries together to find ways to grow more food without growing greenhouse gas emissions.

-MPI supports GRA's goals
+MPI supports GRA goals

-The Alliance hopes to:
+The GRA aims to:

 - reduce the emissions intensity of agricultural production systems

-- find more opportunities to increase the potential for soil carbon storage – a process known as sequestration.
+- find more opportunities to increase the potential for soil carbon storage (a process known as sequestration).

 MPI strongly supports and promotes the priorities and goals of the GRA.
 We contribute to collaborative research projects and scientific capability-building activities.

-- co-chairs the Livestock Research Group
+- co-chairs the Livestock Research Group of the GRA

 Find out more

 - The Integrative Research Group